Bill Gross Fast Facts

 October 8, 2015 - Gross sues former employer PIMCO for hundreds of millions of dollars, alleging he was wrongfully ousted from the firm as part of a vast conspiracy.
 The lawsuit claims a "cabal" of PIMCO executives driven by a "lust for power, greed" and self-interest plotted for Gross's demise.

+March 27, 2017 - Gross and PIMCO announce they reached an "amicable settlement" over his October 2015 lawsuit that alleged a "cabal" of executives had wrongfully removed him from power.

-March 2017 - Number 814 on the Forbes annual list of the world's billionaires, with a net worth of $2.5 billion.
+March 2018 - Forbes, in its annual list of the world's billionaires, estimates Gross's net worth at $1.9 billion.